 Increases Work Efficiency

 It is undeniable that an office has a distinct feeling to it that you cannot experience anywhere else.
-Being in an office puts you in a certain state of mind that helps you concentrate and motivates you to work harder and produce work of better quality.
+Being in an office puts you in a certain state of mind that helps you concentrate and motivates you to work harder and produce better quality work.
 Spending less or no time at all at the office will limit or strip employees of this experience.

 Reducing the time employees spend at the workplace means less interaction with their fellow coworkers and their bosses.
 The outcomes of this include receiving less feedback and updates and having weaker relationships with coworkers.

-It is worth noting that while flexible working hours may be suitable for certain jobs (for instance an editor or a graphic designer), it does not fit other jobs, such as those in customer care or sales people who have to be present and fully engaged during the regular working hours in order to interact with customers or coworkers.
-Furthermore, workers who opt for flexible working hours or working remotely will need to devote extra effort to make sure that they are fully informed and involved in their job.
+It is worth noting that while flexible working hours may be suitable for specific jobs (for instance, an editor or a graphic designer), it does not fit other jobs, such as those in customer care or salespeople who have to be present and fully engaged during the regular working hours to interact with customers or coworkers.
+Furthermore, workers who opt for flexible working hours or work remotely must devote extra effort to ensure they are fully informed and involved in their job.

-Human Resources Management Systems (HRMS), such as ZenHR, can ease the communication between employees and Human Resources Managers in order to help them organize each employee’s schedule and agree on certain working hours, leaves, and allowances.
-Such systems can result in maximizing the benefits of flexible working hours while addressing its downsides.
+Human Resources Management Systems (HRMS), such as ZenHR, can ease the communication between employees and Human Resources Managers to help them organize each employee’s schedule and agree on certain working hours, leaves, and allowances.
+Such systems can maximize the benefits of flexible working hours while addressing their downsides.

-In conclusion, for many employees, arriving at work on time is an endless struggle that they have to face on a daily basis.
-A possible solution that is becoming more prevalent is tweaking their work hours to fit their schedule or working remotely.
+In conclusion, for many employees, arriving at work on time is an endless struggle they have to face daily.
+A possible solution becoming more prevalent is tweaking their work hours to fit their schedule or working remotely.
 While this alternative settles many of their issues, they have to pay the price of experiencing fewer of the advantages found in the workplace environment.